ankitt8/blog/irctc-fill-passenger-details.md

 ### Problem Statement

-how can we reduce time to fill all the passenger details , some javascript magic so that just by 1 click all passenger details are filled,
+how can we reduce time to fill all the passenger details , some javascript magic so that just by 1 click all passenger details are filled, the problem might not be when we have already filled the passenger details, **but sometimes it gets removed or last minute logout if happens**

 ### Solution